danfstucky/LeagueSpec/README.md

 # README
 =============================================================
-Sulai was here!
+Joel was here first!
-Sulai just got here!
+Sulai was not here!

 Welcome to League Spec.
 A web app for viewing League of Legends player/champion data.